jangko/nimpdf/readme.md

   - basic text formating(will be implemented as separate layer)
   - radial gradient and multi color gradient
   - table generator(as in FPDF)(will be implemented as separate layer)
+  - ~~document outline~~
-  - document outline
+  - permission

 #Documentation
-The API documentation is generated using ["reStructuredText"](http://docutils.sourceforge.net/rst.html), so you need to install [Python](https://www.python.org/download/releases/2.7.8/) too if you want generate additional documentation
+The documentation is generated using ["reStructuredText"](http://docutils.sourceforge.net/rst.html), so you need to install [Python](https://www.python.org/download/releases/2.7.8/) too if you want generate additional documentation

-The API documentation provided may not be complete, please help to improve it
+The documentation provided may not be complete, please help to improve it

 #Installation and build instructions